-- •If the high pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board). it is a manual reset.
-On prior models, the reset switch on the circuit board will light up; it must be manually reset at the control and at the reset switch on the circuit board. - •If the low pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board).
-It is a manual reset.
-On prior models, the reset switch on the circuit board will light up; it must be manually reset at the control and at the reset switch on the circuit board. - •If the spout switch opens, the machine will stop immediately, it must be manually reset.
-On prior models the reset switch on the circuit board will light up, and after it reclosed, the reset switch on the circuit board had to be manually reset. - The master switch is the manual control for the complete machine, but it is not a service disconnect.
+- If the high pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board) and cause the reset switch on the circuit board to light up.
+It must be manually reset at the control and at the reset switch on the circuit board. - If the low pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board) and cause the reset switch on the circuit board to light up.
+It must be manually reset at the control and at the reset switch on the circuit board. - If the spout switch opens, the machine will stop immediately (through the relays on the circuit board) and cause the reset switch on the circuit board to light up.
+After it recloses the reset switch on the circuit board must be manually reset. - •Each master switch is the manual control for each system, but it is not a service disconnect.

-OPERATION: Water
+FM2400 OPERATION: Water